law-findings-of-fact-and-conclusions-of-law | effect of failure to file | treatment of filed findings by court of appeals

 FINDINGS OF FACTS AND CONCLUSIONS OF LAW

-fails to include an element of a claim or defense, implied findings will be made in support of the judgment where
+but fails to include an element of a claim or defense, implied findings will be made in support of the judgment

 Unchallenged findings of fact are binding on an appellate court unless the contrary is established as a matter of

-inadvertently omits an essential element of a ground of recovery or defense, the court will imply findings in support
+but inadvertently omits an essential element of a ground of recovery or defense, the court will imply findings in

-794 (Tex.
+789, 794 (Tex.
 2002).
-We will uphold conclusions of law on appeal if the judgment can be sustained on any legal
+We will uphold conclusions of law on appeal if the judgment can be sustained on any

 conversion)

-made no express findings of fact or conclusions of law with regard to that claim.
-Texoma does not provide any
+court made no express findings of fact or conclusions of law with regard to that claim.
+Texoma does not provide

-argument, citation to authorities, or citation to the record with regard to its conversion claim.
-We, therefore, hold
+any argument, citation to authorities, or citation to the record with regard to its conversion claim.
+We, therefore,

-that Texoma has waived any challenge to the lack of findings or conclusions with regard to the conversion claim.
+hold that Texoma has waived any challenge to the lack of findings or conclusions with regard to the conversion

 EFFECT OF FAILURE TO REQUEST FINDINGS OF FACT --> PRESUMPTION